fastify/fastify/docs/TypeScript.md

     console.log(`Server listening at ${address}`)
   })
   ```
-- Run `npm run build` - this will compile `index.ts` into `index.js` which can be executed using Node.js.
+6. Run `npm run build` - this will compile `index.ts` into `index.js` which can be executed using Node.js.
 If you run into any errors please open an issue in [fastify/help](https://github.com/fastify/help/)
-- Run `npm run start` to run the Fastify server
+7. Run `npm run start` to run the Fastify server
-- You should see `Server listening at http://127.0.0.1:8080` in your console
+8. You should see `Server listening at http://127.0.0.1:8080` in your console
-- Try out your server using `curl localhost:8080/ping`, it should return `pong` 🏓
+9. Try out your server using `curl localhost:8080/ping`, it should return `pong` 🏓

 🎉 You now have a working Typescript Fastify server!
 This example demonstrates the simplicity of the version 3.x type system.
 By default, the type system assumes you are using an `http` server.
 The later examples will demonstrate how to create more complex servers such as `https` and `http2`, how to specify route schemas, and more!

+> For more examples on initializing Fastify with TypeScript (such as enabling HTTP2) check out the detailed API section [here]((#fastifyopts-fastifyoptions-fastifyinstance))

 ### Using Generics

 The type system heavily relies on generic properties to provide the most accurate development experience.
 While some may find the overhead a bit cumbersome, the tradeoff is worth it!
-This example will dive into implementing generic types for route schemas.
+This example will dive into implementing generic types for route schemas and the dynamic properties located on the route-level `request` object.

+1. If you did not complete the previous example, follow steps 1-4 to get set up.
+2. Inside `index.ts`, define two interfaces `IQuerystring` and `IHeaders`:
+    ```typescript
+    interface IQuerystring {
+      username: string;
+      password: string;
+    }

+    interface IHeaders {
+      'H-Custom': string;
+    }
+    ```
+3. Using the two interfaces, define a new API route and pass them as generics.
+The shorthand route methods (i.e. `.get`) accept a generic object `RequestGenericInterface` containing four named properties: `Body`, `Querystring`, `Params`, and `Headers`.
+The interfaces will be passed down through the route method into the route method handler `request` instance.
+    ```typescript
+    server.get<{
+      Querystring: IQuerystring,
+      Headers: IHeaders
+    }>('/auth', async (request, reply) => {
+      const { username, password } = request.query
+      const customerHeader = request.headers['H-Custom']
+      // do something with request data

+      return `logged in!`
+    })
+    ```
+4. Build and run the server code with `npm run build` and `npm run start`
+5. Query the api
+    ```bash
+    curl localhost:8080/auth?username=admin&password=Password123!
+    ```
+    And it should return back `logged in!`

+🎉 Good work, now you can define interfaces for each route and have strictly typed request and reply instances.
+Other parts of the system rely on similar generic properties.
+The next example will demonstrate how to define hooks and middleware with TypeScript.

 ### Hooks & Middleware